 You can’t learn from or get absorbed in content unless you are interested in it first.

-When you would like to find out an answer to something that interests you, the space between what you do know and what you don’t know is called the curiosity gap.
+When you want to find an answer to something that interests you, the space between what you do know and what you don’t know is called the curiosity gap.

-When used properly, it can have a dramatic effect on many aspects of your business.
-Joanna Wiebe was able to use the curiosity gap to increase clicks on a pricing page by 927%.
+When used properly, it can dramatically affect many aspects of your business.
+Joanna Wiebe used the curiosity gap to increase clicks on a pricing page by 927%.